vikingdata/articles/databases/mysql/Percona_galera_mysql.md

 * * *
 <a name=add></a>Add a Node
 -----
-To add a 4th or more node, install is like node 2 or 3, but add the ip address to
+* To add a 4th or more node, install is like node 2 or 3, but add the ip address to
 ```
 wsrep_cluster_address=gcomm://<ip1>,<ip2>,<ip3>,<ip4>,etc
 ```
+to each server live.
-to each server.
+* Change my.cnf on each server.

 ***
 <a name=slave></a>Add a slave